micahkepe/blog/content/workflow-automation/index.md

 ### Variables

-Just like you would expect, varibles are assigned using the `=` operator.
+Just like you would expect, variables are assigned using the `=` operator.
 Here is an example:

 ```bash